A1 · BeginnerEnglish

 3. How to Make WH Questions

-Use this structure when the WH word is NOT the subject of the sentence.
+Use do/does when the WH word is not the "doer".
+The subject is the person/thing that does the action.

-WH word → do/does → subject → main verb → rest of sentence?
+Structure: WH word + do/does + subject + main verb + rest of sentence?

 Examples with the verb “do/does”: